-Contempory photography is a reflection of this.
-Through the eyes of the photographer the world is looking at itself.
-One wants to catch that special moment in a split second so we work with highly advanced equipment.
-All this seems to match our modern lifestyle because we do like to act fast and to have our situation under control.
+Contemporary photography is a reflection of this.
+Through the eyes of the photographer, the world is looking at itself.
+One wants to catch that special moment in a split second, so we work with highly advanced equipment.
+All this seems to match our modern lifestyle because we like to act fast and have our situation under control.

 I work with a pinhole camera.

 Something which will be often seen as a prehistoric way of working.
 But by using this black box with only this tiny little hole in it, I try to give my photographs another gateway to reality.
-That small hole has a complete different way of looking at the world then that our eyes do or the lens of our camera does.
+That tiny hole has a completely different way of looking at the world than that our eyes do or the lens of our camera does.

-Since some time now I try to make pictures where the feeling of loneliness and emptiness dominates.
+For some time now, I try to make pictures where the feeling of loneliness and emptiness dominates.

 A world in which expiring time is only visible.
 You see the present and at the same time also the past.
 The light will slowly affect the negative, and so I never hurry (exposure times are rather long).
 I gratefully use the coincidence instead of reducing it.